Why is the Average Daily Water Use on my probe so high?

 After a rain event and drainage, the Average daily use can be high.

-1. Drainage- After a rain or irrigation event drainage occurs.
-During the next 24 and sometimes 48 hours the Daily Water Change will be higher than expected crop water use because of that drainage.
+1. Drainage – After a rain or irrigation event, drainage occurs as excess water moves through the soil profile.
+During the next 24 hours, and sometimes up to 48 hours, the daily water change may be higher than expected crop water use due to this drainage.

-2. Air Pocket or Crack Around The Sensor- If you are seeing a large spike or increase in moisture at a specific sensor, then there might be an air pocket or even a rock near the sensor causing it to read drier than normal.
-Remember sticking the probe in pure water would read 100% and out in open dry air would be 0%.
+2. Air Pocket or Crack Around the Sensor – If you see a large spike or an increase in moisture at a specific sensor depth, there may be an air pocket or a rock near the sensor.
+This can cause the sensor to read drier than normal.
+For reference, a probe placed in pure water would read 100%, while one exposed to dry air would read 0%.

 The probe shows an increase in moisture that is more than the irrigation or rain.
 Why?

-1. Air pocket- A small pocket of air around the probe can fill with water during a water event and indicate a huge increase in moisture.
-Even though it may only be happening at 1 sensor the Sum Graph can be skewed quite a lot.
-The main thing is to watch each sensor increase during the event and see if a lower sensor increase much more than another sensor and then decreases dramatically again as the water leaves the pocket.
+1. Air Pocket – A small pocket of air around the probe can fill with water during a rain or irrigation event and show a large increase in moisture.
+Even if this occurs at only one sensor depth, it can significantly affect the Sum Graph.
+Watch how each sensor responds during the event.
+If one sensor increases much more than the others and then drops quickly as the water drains, this may indicate an air pocket.

-4. Runoff- If the probe is in a low spot or at the bottom of a hillside, then the probe will receive more water than the rest of the field.
+4. Runoff – If the probe is installed in a low area or at the bottom of a slope, it may receive more water from runoff than the rest of the field, resulting in higher moisture readings.

 • Related Articles